 This year some of my favorites were the steampunk heart sponsored by Emporium 32, Modern Millie, Pamplemousse, Salem Trolley and The Salem Trolley Depot; the pumpkin carriage sponsored by Maria’s Sweet Somethings and the ruby slippers sponsored by the Salem Witch Museum.

 It was a cold weekend this year but wandering the sculptures made for a fun walk around the city.

 The Travel Belles that are foodies are sure to appreciate Restaurant Week in any city, and Salem is no exception.

-Happening (usually) twice a year, you can stop into some of the city’s most delicious spots and enjoy good eats on a discount.
-The fall/winter restaurant week dates for this year are December 2-7, 2017.
+Happening (usually) twice a year, you can stop into some of the city’s most delicious spots and enjoy good eats at a discount.
+Click here to see the website for the upcoming event details.

 A few of the restaurants participating to date include Rockafellas (try the fresh sashimi appetizer if it’s available), Finz Seafood (try the lobster roll), Sea Level Oyster Bar, Victoria’s Station & Vic’s Boathouse (try the steak), and the Regatta Pub.